Cloud Based Monitoring for Top System Performance

 For long, cloud performance management and monitoring has been an overloaded term.
 Many refer to this term as the ability to collect metrics from public cloud providers like Amazon AWS and Microsoft Azure.
 At eG Innovations, we believe that there is a whole lot more to cloud performance management.
 We believe cloud performance management can encompass three different perspectives:

 The eG Enterprise Cloud service provides exactly this.
-Servers, applications, devices hosted in on-premise networks or in the cloud can be monitored using this service.
+Servers, applications, devices hosted in on-premises networks or in the cloud can be monitored using this service.

 - Of the Cloud – the Cloud Consumer perspective: This perspective focuses on what the performance management and monitoring is providing.
 If you have deployed applications in the cloud – either private or public cloud, you need to know how well these applications are performing.
 If there is a slowdown, you need to know where is the problem – in the cloud, in your application, in the database server, or in the network?You may even have applications where some components are hosted in the public cloud, and others are in your private network.
 You need to have a way to be able to quickly correlate between the performance of your application components, the network, the public cloud infrastructure and be able to pin-point the root-cause of the problem.
 This is performance management “OF” the cloud.Ideally, you would like to have a common management console from where you can see the performance of your on-premises applications and your cloud hosted applications.